sarahcgall/ausunifees/README.md

 The previously over-funded study areas include agriculture, allied health, behavioural science and social studies, clinical psychology, communications, education, environmental studies, mathematics and statistics, nursing, and science, engineering and surveying.
 These disciplines would receive a reduction in overall funding of between \$744 and \$9,341 (*mean = \$3,239*).
 The previously under-funded study areas, including computing, built environments and other health, creative arts, English, humanities, languages, law, accounting, administraion, economics and commerce, and dentistry, medicine and vetinary science, would receive an increase in overall funding of between \$208 and \$4,400 (*mean = \$2,121*).

+***Figure 1 Redistribution of overall funding from 2020 to 2021 by part funding cluster:*** *The figures below show the redistribution of funding from 2020 to the proposed funding in 2021 for each part funding cluster.*

 ![RedistributionPlot](https://github.com/sarahcgall/ausunifees/blob/master/figs/RedistributionPlot.png)

-***Figure 1 Redistribution of overall funding from 2020 to 2021 by part funding cluster:*** *The figures above show the redistribution of funding from 2020 to the proposed funding in 2021 for each part funding cluster.*

 An analysis of the overall cost of teaching each course, the emerging  employment priority areas, and the public and private benefits expected to be gained from students studying one course compared to another informed the proposed adjustments to the Commonwealth and maximum student contribution amounts for 2021. **By reducing the maximum student contribution amount for courses that align with key growth areas, the government hopes to incentivise prospective students to make more job-relevant education decisions** which leads to: